benmvp/slides/2018/nejs/webdev.md

 </div>

 NOTES:
-- Back then, IE _did_ gave some super meager way of debugging
-- Whenever an error would happen everyone get this cryptic message
+- In IE, whenever an error would happen everyone get this cryptic message
 - It'd show for **every** error

 /////